kellyloria/Littoral-Lake-DO/README.md

 # Littoral-Lake-DO
-Cleaning up dissolved oxygen nearshore of Lake Tahoe
+Script to clean and aggregate dissolved oxygen data from miniDOTs positioned in the nearshore of Lake Tahoe

-Organizing the input data nearshore metabolism the modeling workflow can be found at https://github.com/kellyloria/Littoral-Lake-Metabolism
+Organizing the input data into a metabolism modeling workflow can be found at https://github.com/kellyloria/Littoral-Lake-Metabolism